Download the Application

 - The individual being nominated must have served on NCSB’s Board of Directors, the state licensing board and/or committee member of the state licensing board, or have worked for or been employed by an organization within the past five years as the award is intended to recognize recent leaders in the licensure/regulatory arena.

-- Nominations for the NCSB Honors Award are to be submitted to the NCSB Business Office (email@example.com) by June 15.
+- Nominations for the NCSB Honors Award are to be submitted to the NCSB Business Office (email@example.com).
 The individual nominated must be or have been associated with at least one of the following:

 - a state licensing board/committee as a current or past member;